equinixmetal-archive/docs-packet-legacy/products/getting-started/datacenters.md

 </meta> -->
 # Data Center Locations

-As part of Equinix, we deploy in the most densely interconnected facilities in the world, putting your workloads milliseconds away from the clouds, networks & Enterprises that matter.
+As part of Equinix, Packet deploys in the most densely interconnected facilities in the world, putting your workloads milliseconds away from the clouds, networks & Enterprises that matter.
 Equinix data centers are certified to meet rigorous standards that enable secure, compliant and efficient operations  [Learn more about Equinix’s standards, regulations & certifications](https://www.equinix.com/data-centers/design/standards-compliance/).

 ## Current Live IBX Sites